s3-abussenault/Final-Respository/README.md

 | S.townsendi  |       1    |
 | X.laevis     |      2     |

-### Highest scoring hit identified as query sequence itself (_Homo sapeins_ EEF2K)
+### Highest scoring hit
+identified as query sequence itself (_Homo sapiens_ EEF2K).

+Note: _Xenopus laevis_ and _Gallus gallus_ had very high scores highlighting strong conservation of EEF2K gene across mammals, amphibians, and birds

+### Zero Homolog Test
-### No species found to have zero homologs
+No species found to have zero homologs

-**IMPORTANT NOTE:** For your project, it is desirable to work with between 20 and 85 homologs.
-In addition, you should have between 2 and 15 copies from each species.
-Rest has pre-selected gene families that should be in these ranges.
-If you are not in that range, you will need to change the e-value threshold to increase or decrease the number of hits  - but you **must** talk to your TA when making this decision.
+### Important Note
+As discussed with TA, this table was approved due to high degree of conservation of the EEF2K gene family.
+Decreases in stringency found hits with significantly lower percent identity (~30%)